OctoPrint/plugins.octoprint.org/_plugins/octolight.md

 title: OctoLight
 description: A simple plugin, that add's a button to the navbar, toggleing GPIO on the RPi.
 It can be used for turning on and off a light.
 authors:
+- Steven Thomson
-- Steven Thomson, previously Žiga Kralj
+- Žiga Kralj
 #- second autor name
 license: AGPLv3